Investigating Agency of LLMs in Human-AI Collaboration Tasks: Task 2: Investigating Agency in Dialogue Systems

-We investigate the feasibility of generating dialogues imbued with Agency and establish baseline performance of current state-of-the-art dialogue systems on this task.
-For a given dialogue system, the task is to have a conversation with a human or another dialogue system while exhibiting Agency and its features.
+We investigate the feasibility of generating dialogues imbued with Agency and establish baseline performance of current large language models (LLMs).
+For a given LLM, the task is to have a conversation with a human or another LLM while exhibiting Agency and its features.
+We experiment with 4 different LLMs (Section~\ref{subsec:dialogue-models}) and 4 different prompting/finetuning methods (Section~\ref{subsec:dialogue-methods})